ClinicalCodes.org

 Abstract

-Background Cardiovascular disease remains the leading cause of death in the UK and hypertension is a key potentially modifiable factor.
-Good control of blood pressure reduces mortality but variability in hypertension management may contribute to inequalities in blood pressure control.
-Aim To investigate health inequities related to ethnicity, sex, age and socio-economic status in the treatment and control of blood pressure in a large cohort of adult patients with hypertension.
-Design and Setting A cross-sectional cohort study of adults with hypertension currently registered with 190 of the 199 practices in the North-East London region on 1st April 2019.
-Method Three indicators of hypertension management were derived, and multivariate logistic regression was used to identify the influence of demographic and treatment intensity on the likelihood of individuals having controlled hypertension.
-Results In total, 156,296 adults were included.
-People of Black/Black British ethnicity were less likely to have controlled blood pressure than White patients (OR 0.89, 95% CI = 0.86 to 0.92).
-Conversely, Asian/Asian British individuals were more likely to have controlled blood pressure (OR 1.29, 95% CI = 1.25 to 1.34).
-This was not a reflection of their likelihood of having a recent blood pressure recording, nor could it be explained by treatment intensity differences.
+Background: Hypertension is a key potentially modifiable risk factor for cardiovascular disease-the leading cause of death in the UK.
+Good blood pressure (BP) control reduces mortality; however, health inequalities may lead to variability in hypertension management.
+Aim: To investigate health inequities related to ethnicity, sex, age, and socio-economic status in the treatment and control of BP in a large cohort of adult patients with hypertension.
+Design and Setting: A cross-sectional cohort study of adults with hypertension registered with general practices in North East London on 1st April 2019.
+Methods: Multivariable logistic regression was used to estimate associations of demographics and treatment intensity on the following hypertension management indicators: 1) BP recording in last 12 months, 2) BP on age-adjusted target, 3) BP on age-adjusted target and BP recorded in last 12 months.
+Results: In total, 156,296 adults were included.
+Black/Black British ethnic groups were less likely to have controlled BP than White ethnic groups (OR 0.89, 95% CI = 0.86-0.92).
+Asian/Asian British ethnic groups were more likely to have controlled blood pressure (OR 1.29, 95% CI = 1.25-1.34).
+Ethnic differences in control could not be explained by the likelihood of having a recent blood pressure recording, nor by treatment intensity differences.
 Older adults were more likely to have controlled hypertension than younger patients.
-Conclusion Black/Black British and younger people are less likely to have controlled hypertension and may warrant targeted interventions.
+Conclusion: Black/Black British and younger people are less likely to have controlled hypertension and may warrant targeted interventions.
 Possible explanations for these findings are presented and further research is needed on reasons for ethnic differences.

 Author for correspondence